RaijmakersH/az900-labs/Instructions/Walkthroughs/22-Calculate Composite SLAs.md

 3. Return to the SLA webpage and locate the **Azure Active Directory B2C** service and determine the SLA uptime value, **99.9%**.

-4. Locate the **Azure Application Gateway** SLA uptime value, **99.95%**.
+4. Locate the **Application Gateway** SLA uptime value, **99.95%**.

-5. The Azure SQL database uses Premium tiers not configured for Zone Redundant Deployments.
+5. The Azure SQL database uses Premium tiers but is not configured for Zone Redundant Deployments.
 Locate the **Azure SQL Database** SLA uptime value, **99.99%**.

     **Note**: There are different uptime values for different configurations and deployments of Azure SQL Database.
 It is important you are clear on your required uptime values, when planning and costing your deployment and configuration.
 Small changes in uptime can have impact on service costs as well as potentially increase complexity in configuration.
-Some other services that may be of interest to look at for examples on the Azure SLA summary web page would include **Virtual Machines**, **Storage Accounts** and **Cosmos DB**.
+Some other services that may be of interest on the Azure SLA summary web page would include **Virtual Machines**, **Storage Accounts** and **Cosmos DB**.

 # Task 2: Calculate the Application Composite SLA percentage uptime